bytebase/bytebase/docs/i18n-guide.md

 ### i18n assets

-The `i18n assets` was the locales files in the `bytebase/frontend/src/locales` dir.
+The `i18n assets` refers to the locales files in the `bytebase/frontend/src/locales` dir.

-We defined the `en.yml` file presented English messages and the `zh-CN.yml` file presented Chinese messages.
+We defined the `en.yml` is for English and the `zh-CN.yml` is for Chinese.

-Our team will maintain the i18n assets for a long time.

 ### Translate message in `<template>`

-Most of the messages translation works should be done in the Vue file under the `<tempalte>` tag.
-This part is the page template. vue-i18n injects a Vue global variable `$t` globally.
+Most translation work would be done in the Vue file under the `<template>` tag which is the page template. vue-i18n injects a Vue global variable `$t` globally.
 So that we can translate directly from template using the `$t` function.

 For example: